Too busy to tend your LinkedIn presence?

 Waiting until you’re in the midst of a job search could be too late.

-If you’re like many busy executives, you may have only added your last job, a bit of your education, and no entries in Skills or the About sections.
-Your Headline may only contain your current job.
+Maybe you’ve only added your last job, a bit of your education, and no entries in Skills or the About sections.
+Your Headline may only show your current job.

 Unfortunately, these minimal details will NOT differentiate you from the competition – and could dampen your job prospects.